Baumwollboebele/Baumwollboebele/README.md

-# Nice to meet you! wave
+# Nice to meet you! :wave:

-I'm a student man_student at the university of applied science in Weingarten (Germany) and I study computer science.
+I'm a student :man_student: at the university of applied science in Weingarten (Germany) and I study computer science.